smallk/smallk/sphinx/source/index.rst

 Acknowledgements
 ****************

 This work was funded in part by the DARPA XDATA program under contract FA8750-12-2-0309.
-Our DARPA program manager is `Mr. Wade Shen <http://www.darpa.mil/staff/mr-wade-shen>`_ and our XDATA Principal Investigator is `Prof. Haesun Park <http://www.cc.gatech.edu/%7Ehpark/">`_ of the Georgia Institute of Technology.
+Our DARPA program manager is `Mr. Wade Shen <http://www.darpa.mil/staff/mr-wade-shen>`_ and our XDATA Principal Investigator is `Prof. Haesun Park <http://www.cc.gatech.edu/~hpark/>`_ of the Georgia Institute of Technology.
+Also, special thanks to Dr. Richard Boyd, Dr. Da Kuang, and Ashley Scripka-Beavers for their contributions to previous versions of this documentation and significant technical contributions.

 ******************************
 Copyright and Software License